hbctraining/Training-modules/RShiny/lessons/02_inputs.md

 | dragRange | Allows you to create a range with your slider.
 You will likely want to change `value` to be a vector containing the default start and stop of this range like `value = c(2,6)` | `dragRange = TRUE` |

-## selectInput
+## Dropdown

 Oftentimes when you are working with input data, you would like to select some of your data from a list of options.
 One way of doing this is to have a dropdown list of options and `selectInput()` is the function you would use to accomplish this.
+For this function, the additonal argument is `choices`, used to specify all the options in the dropdown.

 ```
 library(shiny)